Aquanty/rtd-hgs/docs/source/index.rst

 Input instructions !
 End

-Once the 3-D grid is generated, it is possible to change the random fracture apertures to zoned fracture apertures by following the procedures outlined in
+| Once the 3-D grid is generated, it is possible to change the random
+  fracture apertures to zoned fracture apertures by following the procedures outlined in Section :ref:
-Section :ref:`sec:modify_named_material` .
+| .

 Interactive 3-D Mesh Generator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. _sec:ean Irregular grids can be generated by supplying nodal
+[.. _sec:ean] Irregular grids can be generated by supplying nodal
 coordinates, element incidences and element zones for a 2-D slice which
 is composed of triangular or quadrilateral elements.
 Currently,
 triangles and quadrilaterals can not be mixed in the same slice.
 These